LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 plugin features.
 Both addressed CPO data structures, containing the *edge* CPO data structure with stored physical data on edge plasma.
-The same CPO cases were previously stored on the old *gateway.efda-itm.org* HPC cluster and, at the time of writing this thesis, are available and used on *Marconi GateWay eufus.eu* HPC cluster.
+The same CPO cases were previously stored on the old *gateway.efda-itm.org* HPC cluster and, at the time of writing this documentation, are available and used on *Marconi GateWay eufus.eu* HPC cluster.

 .. _fig-readualedge_cpo2ids: